Haoming9810/CSS143B-2020Fall/exams/final_project/task.md

 #### End to end tests

 Start the webiste on your dev machine.
 Then go to browser and type "http://localhost:8081" in the address bar.
 This brings up the website's search page.
-Use this to verify your code works end-to-end altogether including indexing and searching.
+Use this to verify your indexing and searching work end-to-end altogether by making searches and checking results.

 ### The Design